Scale Groups: The tree representation theorem

 Thus, a t.d.l.c.~group $G$ has a subquotient isomorphic to a scale group once it has an element, $x$, with $s(x^{-1})>1$.
 The homomorphism $\rho$ sends $x$ to a translation of $\treeq$ that has $\omega$ as a repelling end, and sends $V_{--}$ to a group of elliptic elements in $\Isom(\treeq)_\omega$.
-(If the definition of scale groups were expanded to include the group of translation of a line, then these claims would hold for $s(x^{-1})=1$ too.)
+(If the definition of scale groups were expanded to include the group of translations of a line, then these claims would hold for $s(x^{-1})=1$ too but would not convey any information.)

 Conversely, let $P$ be a scale group acting on $\treeq$ and choose $x\in P$ such that $x.\vtx{v}_0 = \vtx{v}_{1}$.
 Then $V := P_{\vtx{v}_0}$ is tidy for $x$ and $s(x^{-1}) = q$.
 Further, $V_{--}$ is equal to $P^{(e)}$ and $P = V_{--}\rtimes \langle x\rangle$.